crescent-network/crescent/docs/How-To/cli/README.md

 Create a file name `private-fixed-plan.json`.
 This private fixed amount farming plan intends to provide 100ATOM per epoch (measured in day) relative to the rate amount of denoms defined in staking coin weights.

 - `name`: is the name of the farming plan.
-It can be any name you prefer to be stored in a blockchain network; however it cannot overlap with the existing plan names.
+It can be any name you prefer to be stored in a blockchain network.
+It allows duplicate value.
 - `staking_coin_weights`: is the distributing amount for each epoch.
 An amount should be decimal, not an integer.
 The sum of total weight must be 1.000000000000000000
 - `start_time`: is start time of the farming plan
 - `end_time`: is end time of the farming plan